gnoppix/wiki-pages/src/content/docs/installation/install.md

 This concept proved to be so groundbreaking that Shuttleworth hired me to include Gnoppix in his Linux distribution, and that's literally how Ubuntu was born.
 To honor Klaus for his pioneering work and initial ideas, I named it Gnoppix.
 You know how the KDE community often puts a "K" in front of everything?
 Well, this time, I replaced the "K" with a "G" for GNOME.
 While some GNOME enthusiasts were coming up with more elaborate names like Kalypso, Gnoppix was simply easier to remember.

-After Gnoppix was implemented into Ubuntu, I started the first Cononical Community project focused with KDE on it.
+After Gnoppix was implemented into Ubuntu, I started the first Canonical Community project focused with KDE on it.
 Just running an Ubuntu GNOME desktop but KDE packages on it and Kubuntu was born, as i left on my 6 month contract, Riddel took over.
 :::